-On June 4, 2003, the Company entered into a merger termination agreement with NPS Pharmaceuticals, Inc. ("NPS") to terminate the companies' previous plan of merger dated February 19, 2003.
+On February 19, 2003, the Company entered into an agreement and plan of merger with NPS Pharmaceuticals, Inc. ("NPS").
+On June 4, 2003, the merger agreement was terminated.
 In accordance with the mutual termination agreement between the two companies, the Company received 1.5 million shares of NPS common stock.
-The termination agreement imposes certain restrictions with respect to the transferability of the underlying shares including limiting the maximum number of shares that can be transferred each month after the registration statement relating to the shares was declared effective to 125,000 shares.
-Considering such restrictions, 1.1 million shares were valued at \$26.7 million, which was the fair value of NPS stock on June 4, 2003 and in accordance with SFAS No. 115, "Accounting for certain Investments in Debt and Equity Securities", ("SFAS 115") and the balance of 375,000 shares were considered as restricted stock as defined under the scope exception provisions of SFAS 115.
+The termination agreement imposes certain restrictions with respect to the transferability of the underlying shares including limiting the maximum number of shares that can be transferred each month after the registration statement relating to the shares is declared effective to 125,000 shares.
+Considering such restrictions, 1.1 million shares were valued at \$26.7 million, which was the fair value of NPS stock on June 4, 2003 and in accordance with SFAS No. 115 "Accounting for certain Investments in Debt and Equity Securities" ("SFAS 115") and the balance of 375,000 shares were considered as restricted stock as defined under the scope exception provisions of SFAS 115.
 The restricted stock was valued at \$7.8 million by applying a 12% discount on the related fair value based on a valuation performed by an independent third-party consulting firm.
 Total consideration received aggregated \$34.6 million.
 The Company also recorded \$7.7 million in costs incurred related to the proposed merger with NPS (primarily investment banking, legal and accounting fees).
 The net gain of approximately \$26.9 million was recorded as other income in the Consolidated Statement of Operations for the year ended June 30, 2003.